lenarddome/lenarddome/README.md

 <font size = 3>

-I develop things mostly for my research, but that doesn't mean that they should only be availabe to me. 🌝
+I develop things mostly for my research, but that doesn't mean that they should only be available to me. 🌝

-**[psp](https://github.com/lenarddome/psp)**: a tool for cognitive scientist to explore the complete parameter space of computational models and to discover their global behaviour - all their predictions.
+**[psp](https://github.com/lenarddome/psp)**: a tool for cognitive scientists to explore the complete parameter space of computational models and to discover their global behavior - all their predictions.

 [![](https://cranlogs.r-pkg.org/badges/grand-total/psp)](https://cran.r-project.org/package=psp)

 **[catlearn](https://github.com/ajwills72/catlearn)**: catlearn is an archive of formal models of categorization and learning, plus benchmark datasets to test them against.
 It's also an archive of simulations using those models.
-It's free and open source software … and always will be.
+It's free and open-source software … and always will be.

 [![](https://cranlogs.r-pkg.org/badges/grand-total/catlearn)](https://cran.r-project.org/package=catlearn)